Do you hands sweat more than you'd like?

 Want more info on treating your sweaty palms?

-If you want more information about hyperhidrosis of the hands, see your GP.
-If necessary, the GP will refer you to a dermatologist who can treat you with injectables.
-You can make an appointment to see our dermatologist by calling our receptionists on (02) 9953 9522.
+If you'd like more information about hyperhidrosis of the hands, see your GP, who can refer you to a dermatologist if needed.
+You can make an appointment to see our dermatologist by calling our reception on (02) 9953 9522.